samscibelli/SMT_MAP_PIPELINE/README.md

 - bigbeam.class

-You can follow along with example data, which are also in this repository, starting at step 4).
-We have 12CO ('hu', horizontal polarization in upper side band) and 13CO ('hl', horizontal polarization in lower side band) data of the B68 dark cloud.
+You can follow along with example data, which are also in this repository, starting from step 4) below.
+We have 12CO (in 'hu', horizontal polarization in upper side band) and 13CO (in 'hl', horizontal polarization in lower side band) data of the B68 dark cloud.
 When you unzip 'class.sdd_FILES.zip' you should find the following files:

 - class.sdd_fqm-hu.atc_007
 - class.sdd_fqm-hl.atc_007

+Here, we following along with the 12CO ('hu') data file.
+Note that typically you will have both polarizations (i.e., 'hu' and 'vu') that will need to be scaled seperately and combined later.
+For the purposes of this example, we just work with the horizontal polarization.

 ## 1) Logging Into Arizona Computer:

+Typically, you will want to perform this reduction on the Arizona computer that has your 'raw' data file (with extension .smt or .12m) where you collected your observations, and that already has GILDAS/CLASS installed.
+If you already have a CLASS formatted data file (i.e., our example file class.sdd_fqm-hu.atc_007) and the proper software installed on your own computer, you can skip ahead to step 4).

+First, log into the Arizona machines, e.g.,

           ssh -Y obs@smtoast.as.arizona.edu

-Next, enter password and type in observers initials
+Next, enter password (given to you by Arizona staff) and type in observer initials (i.e., directory where observations are located).

 Now you are in the directory to run the mapping pipeline!

-*NOTE: you need to make sure your computer's IP address can log into this arizona computer!*
+*NOTE: you need to make sure your computer's IP address can log into the arizona computer!*

 ## 2) Collect Map Scan Numbers:

-Either while observing or after observing, make sure to record the beginning and ending scan numbers for each map in the raw data files (.smt files).
+Either while observing or after observing, make sure to record the beginning and ending scan numbers for each map in the raw data files (e.g., the .smt files).

-Each map should have the same number of scans (a 5’x5’ map has 45 scan)
+Each map should have the same number of scans (a 5’x5’ map has 45 scan).

+*NOTE: typically while observing I suggest making a new data for each map in order to avoid confusion and potentially over-writing data.*

 ## 3) Run Python Script to convert OTF to CLASS